 When visiting Europe and especially Germany, there is one very traditional and vibrant city a traveler can not miss – Berlin.
 The capital city of Germany is conveniently situated in the northern part of the country and houses about 3.5 million people.
-Being a German myself, but from a smaller city, it almost seems unbelievable that a city this multicultural, big and fast-paced is still part of my country.

 Discovering the city can be a challenge if you are visiting for the first time.
 That’s why I’m sharing with you these 7 things you should do when visiting Berlin.